Hochman Consultants - Internet Marketing

-What are Google Sitelinks?
+What Are Google Sitelinks?

 Google Doesn't Say How to Get Sitelinks

-The workings of many Google algorithms, including Sitelinks, are kept secret to discourage people from manipulating the rankings, but we can still look at examples and try to understand where Sitelinks come from.
-I've worked on many sites with Sitelinks, and these sites are similar in the following ways:
+The precise workings of many Google algorithms, including Sitelinks, are kept secret to discourage people from manipulating the rankings, but we can still look at examples and try to understand where Sitelinks come from.
+I’ve worked on many sites with Sitelinks, and these sites are similar in the following ways:

 • Easily spiderable, structured navigation.